kenuete/qantas-hotels/README.md

 ## Notes

 Some CSS files are part of the Vite template and I did not remove them.
-There is scope for improvements in terms of accessibility, directory structure and standardizing few constants, global styles etc.
+There is scope for improvements in terms of accessibility, directory structure and standardizing few constants, global styles, responsive design etc.

 ## Screenshots